Key Takeaways:

 However, the images and materials used to generate the AI art may be protected by copyright, and using them without permission could result in infringement.

-As AI continues to evolve and become more prevalent in the art world, it’s important for countless artists and creators to understand the legal implications of using AI-generated art and to take steps to protect their own original works from potential infringement.
+As AI continues to evolve and become more prevalent in the art world, it’s important for countless artists and creators to comprehend the legal implications of using AI-generated art and to take steps to protect their own original works from potential infringement.

 Who owns the copyright to AI-generated art?